-Substances identified as 'Glycerides, C16-18 saturated and C18-unsatd.
-(SDA Reporting Number: 11-001-00)', and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
-These substances (in the form of olive oil, corn oil, sunflower oil etc.) are also frequently employed as vehicles in toxicity studies following international testing guidelines (e.g. OECD) for the evaluation of repeated dose toxicity, carcinogenicity or reproductive/developmental toxicity of chemical substances, without any apparent adverse effects.
+Substances identified as 'Glycerides, C8-18 saturated and C18-unsatd.
+(SDA Reporting Number: 01-001-00)', and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
 Based on these above facts, toxicity via repeated exposure is not expected to pose an issue for human health under normal and foreseeable handling and use conditions, and no further testing for this endpoint is required.